-A: All Duncan unitholders of record as of the close of business on July 25, 2011, the record date for the special meeting of Duncan unitholders, are entitled to receive notice of and vote at the special meeting of Duncan unitholders.
+A: All Duncan unitholders of record as of the close of business on special meeting of Duncan unitholders, are entitled to receive notice of and vote at the special meeting of Duncan unitholders.

 Q: When and where is the special meeting?